Visceral Manipulation Therapy – What is it & how does it work?

 Surgeries – including c-sections, side effects from medication, or chemotherapy can also create adhesions in the viscera.
 As a surgical scar heals, the connective tissue supporting the skin can start to bind with deeper tissues, creating a pattern of restriction that can extend far beyond the original incision.

-How does visceral manipulation work?
+How does visceral massage work?

 If you or someone you know is experiencing pain, discomfort, or tension throughout your body, contact us to book an appointment.